profnandaa/c-pointers-demystified/README.md

 ## Null Pointers

 - Any pointer set to `0` is called a _null pointer_, since there's no memory location `0`, it is an invalid pointer.
-- Derefencing such a pointer leads to a runtime error.
+- Dereferencing such a pointer leads to a runtime error.
 One should check whether the pointer is null before dereferencing it.

 ```c
 int *myFunc()